JetBrains/teamcity-documentation/topics/using-https-to-access-teamcity-server.md

 <tag-list of="chapter" mode="tree" depth="4"/>

-This document describes how to configure various TeamCity server clients to use HTTPS for communicating with the server.
+This document describes how to configure Java applications to use HTTPS for communicating with the server.

 <note>

 If you need to connect the TeamCity server to a service behind a self\-signed certificate (for example, Git) or if you need to connect a TeamCity agent to the TeamCity server using the self\-signed certificate, use [trusted certificates configuration](uploading-ssl-certificates.md).
 </note>

 We assume that you have [already configured HTTPS](how-to.md#Configure+HTTPS+for+TeamCity+Web+UI) in your TeamCity web server.
 The most common and recommended approach for this is to set up a reverse proxy server like Nginx or Apache that provides HTTPS access for HTTP\-only TeamCity server's Tomcat port.
 In the setup make sure that the reverse proxy has correct configuration as per [Set Up TeamCity behind a Proxy Server](how-to.md#Set+Up+TeamCity+behind+a+Proxy+Server) section.